proggas/GUI-Calculator-V2/README.md

     - Numbers will insert numbers onto the screen
     - Operators will decide on the operation to be performed on the numbers
     - Clear will clear the screen
-    - Equals (=) will do the current operation on the current numbers on the screen (as long as there is an operation specified)
+    - The equals button (=) will do the current operation with the numbers on the screen (as long as there is an operation specified)

 3. To end the program, click on the 'X' at the top right corner.
 --------------------------------------------------------------------------------------------------------------------------------